TUI Walkthrough

 Workspace planner

 The third tab lets you distribute workspaces across monitors.
-Three strategies:
+Pick one of three strategies:

 sequential |